kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) Limit load tests of control surfaces are required.
 These tests must include the horn or fitting to which the control system is attached.

-\(b\) Compliance with the special factors requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.619   Special factors.|§25.619]] through 25.625 and 25.657 for control surface hinges must be shown by analysis or individual load tests.
+\(b\) Compliance with the special factors requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.619   Special factors.|§§25.619]] through 25.625 and 25.657 for control surface hinges must be shown by analysis or individual load tests.

 ### §25.655   Installation.